top of page

 Explore with us!

 We are a group of people who care.
-There are about 80 active volunteers, Muslims, Christians and others, working together to put at least some refugee families back on their feet after their nightmare experiences.
-Here are the core group and trustees, who lead the different teams.
+There are about 60 active volunteers, Muslims, Christians and others, working together to put at least some refugee families back on their feet after their nightmare experiences.

 History